onedata/onedata-documentation/doc/administering_onedata/onedatify_deploy.md

-# Onedatify - deploy Oneprovider and attach empty storage
+# Deploy Oneprovider and attach empty storage with Onedatify

 <!-- toc -->